rvdkooy/react-testutils-additions/README.md

 ##### Find API
-By using the default React TestUtils API, finding components can be quite verbose, therefor I created simpler API based on basic CSS selectors to find you components:
+By using the default React TestUtils API, finding components can be quite verbose, therefore I created a simpler API based on basic CSS selectors to find you components:

 ``` Javascript
 var testUtilsAdditions = require("react-testutils-additions");